 The TPS is an unfunded scheme and contributions are calculated so as to spread the cost of pensions over employee' working lives with the academy trust in such a way that the pension cost is a substantially level percentage of current and future pensionable payroll.
-The contributions are determined by the Government Actuary using a prospective benefit method.
-As stated in note 24, the TPS is a multi-employer scheme and the academy trust is unable to identify its share of the underlying assets and liabilities of the scheme on a consistent and reasonable basis.
-The TPS is therefore treated as a defined contribution scheme in accordance with FRS 17 and the contributions recognised as they are paid.
+The contributions are determined by the Government Actuary on the basis of quinquennial valuations using a prospective benefit method.
+As stated in note 25, the TPS is a multi-employer scheme and the academy trust is unable to identify its share of the underlying assets and liabilities of the scheme on a consistent and reasonable basis.
+The TPS is therefore treated as a defined contribution scheme and the contributions recognised as they are paid each year.